willwill2will/hi/README.md

 * Configuration: config.ini (broke)
 * Dependencies: **Python 3.x**, LXML, Requests, Beautifulsoup 4, and colorama.
 * Build Dependencies: Cx_Freeze is needed **in addition to** the above to build.
-* How to run tests: No idea.
+* How to run tests: No Tests
-* Deployment instructions: Figure it out.

 ### Contribution guidelines ###

-* Writing tests: Idk.
+* Writing tests: No Tests At the Moment
 * Code review: Ask me.
 Follow pep8.
 Readable.
 Document it.
-* Other guidelines: None
+* Other guidelines: Unix newlines.

 ### Who do I talk to? ###